 A neoOutsider is what then?

-First, I prepare the boards with two coats of gesso, slathering it on thickly, so that lumps and ridges form.
-I work on wood not only because it is less costly than canvas but also because the texture of the grain interacts with the paint and gesso in surprising and pleasing ways.
+First, I prepare plywood boards with two coats of gesso, slathering it thickly, so lumps and ridges form.
+I work on wood because it is less costly than canvas and because the texture of the grain interacts with the paint and gesso in surprising and pleasing ways.

-Second, I paint the prepared surface with random strokes creating a non-representational scene.
+Then I paint the prepared surface with random strokes creating a non-representational 'frame.'
 The color or colors are chosen at the moment I step to the easel, never before.

-At all times during this and the preceding phase I seek no-mind or vacation mind, a state in which all that matters is the movement where there is no right, no wrong, no ego, no judging of the process.
+At all times I seek no-mind or vacation mind, a state in which all that matters is the movement where there is no right, no wrong, no ego, no judging of the process.
 Here there is no success, no failure, just action, creation, and process.

-After the surface has dried, I will typically rotate the board to gauge what should be up and what should be down.
+After the surface has dried, I often rotate the board to see which side should be up or down.

-Almost always six or more hours or several days pass before I proceed to the nextstage.
-Here again, chance plays multiple roles.
-When painting with gesso and doing the abstract basis, I always have no idea what the final representational images will be.
+Almost always six or more hours or several days pass before I go to the next stage.
+Again, chance plays a role.
+When painting with gesso and doing the abstract basis, I have no idea what the final representational images will be.
 I never choose or think about the final phase until immediately before beginning that part of the work.
 Typically, I see a photograph in a magazine, catalog, or other source and use it as inspiration.
-(For the past 35 years I have collected images from magazines and have stored them in three-ring binders and have scanned thousands of them.
-Being a magazine editor, I also have an extensive collection of old magazines from which I pilfer.)
+(For the past 35 years I have collected images from magazines and have stored them in three-ring binders.)

 Finally, as I find myself in a no-brain frenzy and because the trowels become laden with paint, I hurriedly smear the excess paint about the board, swiping the trowel's blade this way and that.
 Sometimes I finger paint and wipe off every bit of the stuff on the board not in a planned way but wherever my finger or fingers find themselves.

-Lastly, I study the work and consider how to articulate the feeling or feelings it arouses in me into words.
+Lastly, I study the work and consider how to articulate what it arouses in me into words.
 My hope is that whatever title I settle on does justice to what the work 'means' and aids in viewers' emotional or rational interpretations.
 Thus, from this chance-oriented mind-less process of processes come flashbulb seizures freezing moments of passion, ecstasy, and union with the divine absolute.

 neoOutside is in.